The Would-Be President

 “The Would-Be President” is a humorous play that parodies Donald Trump.
 It is based on a famous comedy by Moliere, from the 1600s, in which a buffoon tries to make himself an aristocrat by marrying off his unwilling daughter to Turkish royalty.
 In this adaptation we see a “would-be president” who tries to make himself into "the most famous world leader in history, forever” by doing something equally selfish.

 I live and write in Southern California.
 My plays, stories, essays and poems have appeared in scores of indepdendent publications, touching virtually all genres.
-I spent nine months writing this play and weeks putting together the collages that illustrate it.
 If you include the front and back cover, this zine includes six full-page illustrations.
 This self-published play is three acts long.
 60 pages.
 In it you will find lines right out of today's headlines mixed with lines right out of King Louis the 14th's court.

 To read the first 15 pages and watch an unboxing video click here.
 (Please note these scans are a little grainy.
 The text in the actual zine, however, was professionally printed and is razor sharp.)